|

 - Two Girls On Broadway

-- You'll Find Out * - Kay Kyser's big band lands in a haunted house,
+- You'll Find Out * - Kay Kyser's big band lands in a haunted house.
+A waste of talent, time and celluloid.

 - Young People